 Porridge Oat Flakes are produced by rolling oat kernels into small, flat flakes.
-Oats are grown in the cool, damp climate of the north, with countries such as Russia, Canada, and Poland accounting for the majority of the world’s production.
+These flakes are a thinner cut and have a reduced cooking time.
 Oats are a good source of both protein and fibre, and they are also very high in many vitamins and minerals.
 Today’s oats are thought to be a descent of two wild oats, the combination originating in Asia although it has now spread across the globe.

-• Contains good levels of both protein and fibre.
+• Contains high levels of both protein and fibre.

 • Flakes are a smaller size.